These Walls (Dua Lipa song)

 "These Walls" is a song by English singer Dua Lipa from her third studio album, Radical Optimism (2024).
 It was written by Lipa, Andrew Wyatt, Danny L Harle, Billy Walsh and Caroline Ailin, and produced by Wyatt and Harle.
 "These Walls" received favourable reviews from music critics and reached top 40 in the United Kingdom and Norway.
-An alternative version of "These Walls" featuring Belgian singer Pierre de Maere was released as the fourth single from Radical Optimism on 8 November 2024.
-It reached numbers eight in Wallonia and nine in Flanders.
+An alternative version of "These Walls" featuring Belgian singer Pierre de Maere was released as promotional single on 8 November 2024.
+It reached the top ten in both regions of Belgium (Flanders and Wallonia).

 Background

 In an interview with Apple Music's Zane Lowe, Lipa said she wrote "These Walls" on 16 January 2023.
 She said she got the idea of the track from being able to feel the energy of two people who have been arguing when you walk into a room.
 "Rooms capture things and they hold on to things", she said.
 "I think this song is a really good example of addressing the inevitable, it's that conversation that no one really wants to have, but you have to do it".
 "These Walls" was released on 3 May 2024 by Warner Records, on Lipa's third studio album, Radical Optimism.

-An alternative version featuring Belgian singer Pierre de Maere was released as the fourth single from Radical Optimism on 8 November 2024.
+An alternative version featuring Belgian singer Pierre de Maere was released as a promotional single on 8 November 2024.
 This duet version includes additional lyrics in French (sung by de Maere, and, to a much lesser extent, by Lipa).